About Us

 MEA-AFT Michigan Partnership Agreement signed (extended into a Merger Exploratory Committee in 2015)

-AFT Michigan has 93 locals representing approximately 27,000 members
+Heading into the 2020s, AFT Michigan is made up of 93 locals representing approximately 27,000 members.

 2020